wixplosives/stylable.io/docs/guides/handbook/runtime.md

 ## Mapped symbols

-The namespacing chapter covered the basics of namespacing in Stylable, and in it, we saw that in Stylable, **classes, custom-properties, keyframes, layers and containers** all receive namespacing to avoid conflicts.
+The namespacing chapter covered the basics of namespacing in Stylable, and in it, we saw that in Stylable, **classes, custom-properties, keyframes, layers, and containers** all receive namespacing to avoid conflicts.

 ### Import example